-Parties that do not have "control" over documents and ESI in the possession or custody of non-party service providers may still have significant interests at stake concerning the production of those documents and ESI and should generally be included in the management of the scope of such productions and limitations thereto.
+Parties that do not have "control" over documents and ESI in the possession or custody of a non-party may still have significant interests at stake concerning the production of those documents and ESI and should generally be included in the management of the scope of such productions and limitations thereto.
 They also potentially bear some or all of the burden of production under certain circumstances.
 This section explores procedures that should be considered to protect a party's interests in documents or ESI of which it has no possession, custody, or control, as well as the protections afforded to the non-party.

-1. Subpoening a Non-Party with Sole Possession, Custody, and Control protections under Rule 45, including cost-shifting mechanisms, and their obligations as to complying with the subpoena and production are limited.
+1. Subpoening a Non-Party with Sole Possession, Custody, and Control

 Some non-parties have sole possession, custody, or control of requested documents or ESI-i.e., a party to the litigation has no control over these documents or ESI.
 In such situations, requesting parties should issue non-party subpoenas.
-However, these non-parties should be afforded the full
+However, these non-parties should be afforded protections under Rule 45, including cost shifting, or quashing or modifying the subpoena as appropriate.26